Testosterone for Women

 How It Works

 Testosterone is known as a "male" hormone, or androgen.
 It also is made in small amounts by a woman's adrenal glands and ovaries.
-A woman's testosterone is highest around age 20 and slowly declines till it is half as high in her 40s.1
+A woman's testosterone is highest around age 20 and slowly declines with age.1

 Testosterone therapy raises testosterone levels in the body.
 But testosterone is only FDA-approved for use in men.